 California Earned Income Tax Credit (CalEITC)

-In 2016, families with children received an average of around $830 from the CalEITC.
-The CalEITC is making a meaningful impact on families in deep poverty: many families used the credit to pay for food, rent, childcare and other basic needs, or one-time expenses such as a car repair to enable them to get to work.
+In 2018, over 1.9 million tax credits were issued, totaling more than $350 million.
+The CalEITC is making a meaningful impact on families in deep poverty: many families used the credit to pay for food, rent, childcare, and other basic needs, or one-time expenses such as a car repair to enable them to get to work.

 Want even more CalEITC consumer stories?
 See the full list here!